 In the shadows of two great competitors, the other two are emerging.
 Cortana from Microsoft and Bixby from Samsung are coming in hot and with nearly 30% of consumers who uses voice assistants to voice search information about the products, market is getting awfully crowdy.
 Yes, according to the report by NetElixir, almost 30% of consumers who uses voice assistance features, look for information about the purchase but does not buy.
 Perhaps it has to do with the lack of visualization of the product and limited trust towards inability to touch the item even virtually.

 These are examples of famous products, but what about some less known ones?
-Polish specialists developed Milla, a voice assistant for Millennium Bank.
+Polish programmers developed Milla, a voice assistant for Millennium Bank.
 Thanks to the ASR and TTS voice modules Milla can transfer the money onto the given account just by giving her necessary number.
 It can also recharge the prepaid account and phone prepaid card.
 Milla can also remind the owner about the upcoming payment.

 OK, but what about other intelligent systems, not necessarily linked to the intelligent speakers market?
 Do they also have a future in an intelligence-based economy?

 Stefan Hartung, a board member responsible for Energy and Building Technology in Bosch, told in the recent press release, that in 10 years all electronic products will either be equipped with artificial intelligence or will be designed and manufactured with AI in mind.
 This is a breakthrough statement.
 The company wants to invest around 300 million euros to expand already existing Bosch Center of Artificial Intelligence (BCAI) by 2021.
 The BCAI currently employs 170 experts globally; it is planned to expand the employment to 400.
-Currently they have over 80 projects in development, from automated driving to medical applications and manufacturing.
+Currently they have over 80 projects in software product development, from automated driving to medical applications and manufacturing.
 Many of them are being carried out in cooperation with academic partners, on the list are universities in Tübingen, Stuttgart, and Amsterdam.

 At the Bosch campus in Renningen, the company are developing projects in 6 areas:

 The Verge just a few days ago reported that 100 million of Alexa devices have been sold.
 Amazon can be satisfied, but with previously mentioned Google Assistant and their 1 billion plan, it’s a still a long way to go.
 Nevertheless, the battle for the easily accessible service based on the work of algorithms is in full swing.
 With industrial solutions on top of that, I wouldn’t be concerned about the future.
-Developers, mathematicians, machine learning specialists and product managers alike can work on new solutions.
+Software product developers, mathematicians, machine learning specialists and product managers alike can work on new solutions.
 There is still a lot to be done, we are witnessing impressive beginnings.